 For our documentary, like most, we were comprised of a small team of enthusiastic filmmakers.
 Now, this film was Alana’s directorial debut.
 She wanted to keep us small with the ability to move at a moment’s notice.
 This kind of group required competence and malleability of personalities.

 Luckily, much of our team either knew one another or worked together previously.
-So, in all, our core team was five, total.
+So, in all, our core team was five, in total.
 All of us wore many hats during the duration of our four-day shoot.
-Alana served as a director, producer and interviewer; we had a two-camera setup for interviews, with our DP and a cameraman, who also served as a gaffer and grip; and two story producers, including yours truly, who also worked in production, camera department, and assisted with grip work.
+Alana served as a director, producer, and interviewer; we had a two-camera setup for interviews, with our DP and a cameraman, who also served as a gaffer and grip; and two-story producers, including yours truly, who also worked in production, camera department, and assisted with grip work.

 DOCUMENTARY RULE 3: WORKING WITH A SMALL BUDGET